nnngrach/AnyGIS_maps/README.md

 ### Get maps list

-To get MapName patameter you have to open a list of map sources:
+To get MapName parameter you have to open a list of map sources and found there a map which you wish to load:

 [https://anygis.herokuapp.com/list](https://anygis.herokuapp.com/list)